Adam Elliott

 He previously played for the Canterbury-Bankstown Bulldogs and Canberra Raiders in the National Rugby League.

 He has played for Country NSW and the Indigenous All Stars sides.

 Background

 Elliott was born in Bega, New South Wales, Australia and is of Indigenous Australian and Latvian descent.

-He played his junior rugby league for the Tathra Sea Eagles.
-He attended St Gregory's College, Campbelltown and played in the college's GIO Schoolboys Cup side, before being signed by the Canterbury-Bankstown Bulldogs.
+He played his junior rugby league for the Tathra Sea Eagles and attended St Gregory's College, Campbelltown, playing in the college's GIO Schoolboys Cup side, before being signed by the Canterbury-Bankstown Bulldogs.

 Playing career

 Early career

 In 2013 and 2014, Elliott played for the Canterbury-Bankstown Bulldogs' NYC team, before graduating to their New South Wales Cup team in 2015.

 On 3 May 2015, he played for the New South Wales Residents against the Queensland Residents.
 On 27 September 2015, he was named at second-row in the 2015 New South Wales Cup Team of the Year.
 On 3 November 2015, he re-signed with Canterbury on a two-year contract.